Energinet-DataHub/geh-core/source/App/documents/documentation.md

 For a full implementation, see [Program.cs](https://github.com/Energinet-DataHub/opengeh-wholesale/blob/main/source/dotnet/wholesale-api/Orchestration/Program.cs) for Wholesale Orchestration application.

+Features of the example:

-Example is showing the Azure Function equivalent to the _minimal hosting model_.
+- Demonstrates the configuration of an Azure Function using the equivalent to the _minimal hosting model_.
+- Registers the default log level for Application Insights to "Information".
+- Registers health checks "live" and "readiness" endpoints.
+- Registers Noda Time to its default time zone "Europe/Copenhagen".

+Walkthrough:

 1. Install this NuGet package: `Energinet.DataHub.Core.App.FunctionApp`